isabella232/js-node-callbacks/readme.md

 });
 ```

-Fire it up localy and try and send this fake incoming body to your controller in post man
+Fire it up localy and try and send this fake incoming body to your controller in Postman

-fake request
+**Fake Request**

 ```
 {
    "event":"ice",